 Change the text as follows:

-The frame version subfield is itn length and specifies the version number corresponding to the frame.
+The frame version subfield is 1 bit in length and specifies the version number corresponding to the frame.

-This subfield shall be set to 0x00 to indicate a frame compatible with IEEE Std 802.15.4ll other subfield values shall be reserved for future use.
+This subfield shall be set to 0x00 to indicate a frame compatible with IEEE Std 802.15.4e.
+All other subfield values shall be reserved for future use.
 See 7.2.3 for details on frame compatibility.

 §7.2.1.2 Sequence number field